Developer Guide

 Finding a game entry requires user input from the CLI.
 Multiple keywords can be used to search the list using the format

-are searched, and the game entries containing the input keywords are displayed in the list.
+in the GameEntryList are searched, and the game entries containing the input keywords are displayed in the list.

 A blank or empty keyword is considered as an invalid, and if the game entries in the list don’t contain the keyword,

 an empty list is displayed.
-The validity of the input command is checked by GameBookParser
+The validity of the input command is checked by GameBookParser.

 The below provides a step-by-step breakdown of the mechanism of finding game entries.
 Assume that the user has already